 The ability to critically think about the main concepts in pragmatics and their adequacy to describe communication in different cultural contexts and situations;

 Ability to analyse concrete instances of language use from different media in terms of the theoretical concepts discussed.

 Lectures are held every week, with the exception of the midterm exam week.
 Weekly lectures will cover issues both inside and outside the readings.

 Tutorials are held once every three weeks, with the exception of the midterm exam week.
 Attending all tutorial sessions is compulsory.
-If you are unable to attend a session, please inform your tutor in advance.
-Being absent at more than one of the tutorial sessions will result in a lowering of your tutorial grade (50% of the end grade) with 1 point for each session missed after the first session.
+For this reason, if you are unable to attend a session, it is required that you inform your tutor in advance.
 Please note that being absent at any tutorial session may have a negative impact on the grade of the assignment due for that particular tutorial session.
 This is at the discretion of the tutor.

 - Final Exam: